 | Administration | Injected by licensed practitioners in MOH-approved clinics | Injected by licensed practitioners using blood-derived plasma | Injected superficially into the skin’s layers |

 Disclaimer: PRP (Platelet-Rich Plasma) treatments for cosmetic or aesthetic purposes are not approved by the Ministry of Health (MOH) in Singapore.
-The information in this comparison is for general understanding only and does not serve as a medical recommendation or endorsement of any non-approved procedures.
+The information provided here is for general educational purposes only and does not constitute a medical recommendation or endorsement of any non-approved procedures.

 Treatment Process